 But how is San Francisco performing in terms of reputation and influence, business attractiveness and sustainability?

-- The global influence and economic performance of San Francisco;
+- The global influence of San Francisco

-- San Francisco’s performance in indices of environmental sustainability;
+- San Francisco’s performance in indices of environmental sustainability

-- San Francisco as a hub for creativity and innovation.
+- San Francisco as a hub for creativity and innovation

 San Francisco’s reputation and influence